-This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.
+This information is meant to help artists and applicants understand the unique Structures, Motivation, and Vision that makes the Extreme Tour so different from other festivals, events, or music tours.

-It would be especially important for artist applicants to consider as we are not a stereotypical tour of the average venues and markets.
-Rather, this is a very intentional effort, pursuing an unusual objective (at least “unusual” in comparison to the average music tour).
-This is largely because Extreme Tour events are not sales driven “shows” where artists compete with each other merely to market their musical “wares.”
-Rather, these events are intended to be the collaborative product of artists and Music Industry veterans who believe that music is meant to be more than just amusement.
-We believe that music, as entertainment, is certainly a welcome retreat and escape at times, but we sense that music is intrinsically capable of so much more.
+It would be important for artist applicants to consider as we are not a stereotypical tour of average venues and markets.
+Rather, this is a very intentional effort, pursuing an unusual objective.
+Extreme Tour events are not sales driven “shows” where artists compete with each other merely to market their musical “wares.”
+Instead, These events are intended to be the collaborative product of artists and creatives who believe that music is meant to be more than just amusement.
+Music, as entertainment, is certainly a welcome retreat and escape at times, but we believe that music is intrinsically capable of so much more.
+This tour is a pursuit of what’s possible when music and creativity are used to carry Hope and Love to the broken.

 1. WHO THE HECK ARE YOU?

 The Extreme Tour began as a grassroots project of “The Extreme,” a cultural outreach project started by Ted Bruun and a small group of other Idaho residents in 1994.
-The purpose of The Extreme was to use Extreme Sports and Music Events, held in communities across Idaho, to reach at-risk and counter culture youth with services and resources that would assist them in making positive and healthy, decisions for a successful life.
-The effort was successful and spread quickly to neighboring cities and states.
+An early engagement strategy of The Extreme was to use Extreme Sports and Music Events, held in communities across Idaho, to reach at-risk and counter culture youth with services and resources that would assist them in making positive and healthy, decisions for a successful life.
+The effort was successful and spread to neighboring cities and states.
 Quickly, these events began to take place around the United States and “The Extreme Tour” was born.
-Now you can find these events taking place all around the world, on virtually every continent.
+Now you can find these events being planned or taking place all around the world, on virtually every continent.

-The Extreme Tour is an effort administrated by a faith-based charitable organization.
+The Extreme Tour now is a community outreach project of New Hope, a Christian faith-based charitable organization.
 However, all kinds of people are involved in the effort and the events are not intended to be aimed at a specifically religious market.
 Rather, the Extreme Tour events are intended to be inclusive Community Unity and Outreach Events aimed at a mainstream market, and held in mainstream venues and settings.

 Over the past 25 years, the scope of Extreme Tour has grown exponentially, moving far beyond the rural Idaho communities that gave birth to this music and sports movement.
-The Extreme Tour is now, in terms of the number of communities visited in a year, the largest and longest running Extreme Sports & Music tour in the world.
-We currently visit over 100 communities each year in the United States alone, and this number has again started to rise dramatically as the tour has expanded internationally to virtually every continent.
+The Extreme Tour is now, in terms of the number of communities visited in a year, one of perhaps the largest and longest running Extreme Sports & Music tours in the world.
+We have grown to visit over 100 communities in the United States alone, and the total number has again started to rise as the tour has expanded internationally to events happening, or being planned, on almost every continent.

 2. WHO HAVE YOU HAD WITH YOU IN THE PAST?

-Many top recording artists have participated in this charitable effort over the past 25 years.
-Grammy nominees and winners, MTV regulars, and best selling artists representing most of the top record labels and music group brands (including Sony, Capitol, Epic, EMI, Warner, and Tooth and Nail) have all “cut their teeth” on the road with our teams and at our events.
+Many top recording artists have participated on some level in this charitable effort over the past 25 years.
+Grammy nominees and winners, former MTV regulars, and best selling artists representing most of the top record labels and music group brands (including Sony, Capitol, Epic, EMI, Warner, and Tooth and Nail) have all “cut their teeth” on the road with our teams and at our events.

-A complete list of alumni that have been part of the tour, or have assisted with the effort The Objective, would be exhaustive and take more space and time than you want to read, but as an extremely limited example, artists that have helped in the past have included (in no particular order): Kurtis Blow, Michael W. Smith, Ricky Skaggs, Bruce Carroll, Kutless, Falling Up, KJ-52, Fireflight, Shawn McDonald, House of Heroes, White Collar Sideshow, Spoken, Esterlyn, LA Symphony, Dizmas, Braille, and Members of Christafari, Five Iron Frenzy, Bleach, The Wu-Tang Clan, Scattered Few and many others.
+A complete list of alumni that have been part of the tour, or have assisted with the effort of The Objective, would be exhaustive and take more space and time than you want to read, but as an extremely limited example, artists that have helped in the past have included (in no particular order): Brian “Head” Welch of Korn, Kurtis Blow, Michael W. Smith, Ricky Skaggs, Bruce Carroll, Kutless, Falling Up, KJ-52, Fireflight, Shawn McDonald, House of Heroes, White Collar Sideshow, Spoken, Esterlyn, LA Symphony, Dizmas, Braille, and Members of Christafari, Five Iron Frenzy, Bleach, Wu-Tang, Scattered Few and many others.

 3. WHAT KIND OF VENUES DO YOU PLAY AND HOW LARGE IS AN EXTREME TOUR EVENT?